vp21-sudo/users-posts/README.md

 ## Getting Started

-To get started with the portfolio website, follow these steps:
+To get started with the Node JS Backend, follow these steps:

 1. Clone the repository: